Arkansas Highway 338

-Highway 338 (AR 338, Ark.
-338, and Hwy.
-338) is an east–west state highway in Pulaski County, Arkansas.
-The highway begins at Highway 5 in Little Rock and runs east, crossing three Interstate highways before terminating at Highway 365 in Sweet Home.
+Arkansas Highway 338 (AR 338) is an east–west state highway in Pulaski County, Arkansas.
+The highway begins at Highway 5 in Little Rock and runs east, crossing three Interstate highways before terminating at Highway 365 at Sweet Home.
 It is maintained by the Arkansas Department of Transportation (ArDOT).
 The designation was also applied to a section of Roosevelt Road in Little Rock near Clinton National Airport between 1973 and 1981.

 Route description

 Highway 338 begins in the Otter Creek neighborhood in southwest Little Rock at an intersection with Highway 5 (Stagecoach Road).
 The highway runs due east as Baseline Road through a wooded area, crossing Fourche Creek.

 The road name derives from the surveying term, as it runs along the baseline established to survey the Louisiana Purchase.
 It runs underneath Interstate 430 (I-430) without an interchange before a junction with I-30 near the ArDOT headquarters.
 East of I-30, Highway 338 becomes a four-lane divided highway, with a mixture of residential, commercial and industrial uses.
 Highway 338 crosses the Union Pacific Railway line via an overpass, and later passes St. Theresa Catholic School and Baseline Elementary School.
 After passing through a swamp area with bayous and wetlands, the Highway meets Highway 367 (Arch Street) at the Little Rock city limits.

 Highway 338 and Highway 367 form a concurrency heading south into unincorporated Pulaski County for 0.9 mi.
 Highway 338 turns east, becoming Dixon Road, winding as a rural route through Woodyardville prior to an interchange with I-530 and US Highway 65 (US 65).
 East of I-530, Highway 338 continues through sparsely populated unincorporated area, passing the Pulaski County Special School District Central Office, to Sweet Home, where it terminates.